Estimated reading time: 65 minutes

 Air Conditioner Freezing

 Nobody wants to be stuck in the sweltering heat of Denver, Colorado, without a working air conditioner.
 Unfortunately, air conditioners sometimes get to the point where they freeze over and won’t work properly.
-When this happens, it’s important to act quickly and take the right steps to get it running again.
+When this happens, acting quickly and taking the right steps to get it running again is important.

 The first thing you should do when your air conditioner starts freezing is to turn it off until all of the ice melts, and the parts can thaw out.
 Before trying anything else, you should inspect the unit for any visible signs of damage or problems with its components, such as refrigerant lines.
 Suppose there are no visible damages or problems.
 In that case, you may be able to solve the freezing problem just by replacing a dirty filter – something which can easily be done on your own with DIY maintenance instructions that are available online.
 However, if such attempts don’t fix the issue, you will likely need to call in an expert for help and have them take a look at the system.